JLRipley314/teuk-fortran-2020/README.md

 ifort (version 17 onwards).
 You will probably need to configure the Makefile to run on your local machine.

+## Derivation of equations of motion in coordinate form

+A Mathematica notebook that contains the equations of motion (as described in the ``code paper'' listed under ``Citation'') in coordinate form can be found [here](https://github.com/JLRipley314/2nd-order-teuk-derivations).

 ## Visualization

 I use pyqtgraph-graph derived software
 (see [here](https://github.com/JLRipley314/sci-vis))
-to visualize the data, which are saved as csv files
+to visualize the data, which are saved as csv files.

 ## Citation

+### Code paper
-This code is described in more detail in
+This code (and some of the formalism that went into developting it) is described in more detail in
 ...

+### Formalism paper
 Further theoretical background on how we reconstruct the metric can be found in ...